-RCMP's policing of anti-pipeline protesters found reasonable, but watchdog sees gaps in surveillance policies | CBC News
+Watchdog finds RCMP's policing of anti-pipeline protesters reasonable — but sees gaps in surveillance policies | CBC News

-RCMP's policing of anti-pipeline protesters found reasonable, but watchdog sees gaps in surveillance policies
+Watchdog finds RCMP's policing of anti-pipeline protesters reasonable — but sees gaps in surveillance policies

 Civilian commission says Mounties need better rules for collecting data when there are no criminal ties

+Prime Minister Justin Trudeau says his government will review a recent watchdog investigation that flagged concerns about how the RCMP stores data on peaceful protesters.

-The RCMP's monitoring of Northern Gateway pipeline protesters in 2014 was for the most part reasonable, according to a new report from the force's watchdog, but the independent body flagged concerns police could create profiles of peaceful demonstrators and urged the Mounties to draft better policies around data retention.
+The investigation report, published this morning by the Civilian Review and Complaints Commission, concluded that the RCMP's monitoring of Northern Gateway pipeline protesters back in 2012 and 2013 was for the most part reasonable.
+The independent body also said it was concerned about the possibility of police creating profiles of peaceful demonstrators and urged the Mounties to draft better policies on data retention.

-The findings are included in a new report published this morning from the Civilian Review and Complaints Commission.
+"Obviously, this is an important report and we're going to take a careful look at it and its recommendations as well as conclusions," Trudeau told reporters during a news conference this morning in Ottawa.

+"We know there is much to do to improve the RCMP in terms of systemic discrimination, systemic racism and how it deals with certain groups."

 The review stems from a February 2014 complaint from the B.C.
-Civil Liberties Association (BCCLA) alleging officers spied on Indigenous and environmental groups opposed to the then-proposed Northern Gateway pipeline and who attended National Energy Board meetings.
+Civil Liberties Association (BCCLA) alleging officers spied on Indigenous and environmental groups who were opposed to the then-proposed Northern Gateway pipeline, and who attended National Energy Board meetings in 2012 and 2013.

-The civil liberties group thought the RCMP improperly monitored activities of various people and groups seeking participation at the hearings, engaged in covert intelligence gathering and infiltration of peaceful organization and disclosed information.
-Those actions, said the BCCLA, created a chilling effect for those who might wish to take part in hearings or other public discussions on petroleum issues.
+The civil liberties group thought the RCMP improperly monitored the activities of various people and groups seeking to participate in the hearings, engaged in covert intelligence gathering and infiltration of peaceful organizations and disclosed information on certain people to Natural Resources Canada and the National Energy Board.

+Those actions, said the BCCLA, created a chilling effect for those who might wish to take part in hearings or other public discussions on energy issues.

 But the watchdog's investigation said it was reasonable for the RCMP to provide a visible presence at the National Energy Board hearings and to monitor the protests in Prince Rupert, B.C. for the purpose of identifying criminal activity.